How to Create Catchy Flat Illustration: Tips and Tricks

 Having decided on the composition, imagine how the scene would look from different angles: in the perspective with the third convergence point, through a fish-eye lens, from a 3-year-old’ viewpoint or in contrary how a super-tall basketball player would see it.
 This trick will help you to understand which of the angles will be the most beneficial for the goal and message of the illustration.

-Apply original metaphors which will help to share the idea behind the illustration
+Apply original metaphors that will help to share the idea behind the illustration

-Don’t just catch the first images that come to mind: the risk is high that it will be widespread and won’t look original enough to be really eye-catchy.
+Don’t just catch the first images that come to mind: the risk is high that it will be widespread and won’t look original enough to be really eye-catching.

 The thoughtfully selected color palette will help to strengthen the idea and message, it will set the appropriate mood and put accents on what is major.
 Keep up the tone contrast of all the composition: to check the correctness of the chosen tones, view the illustration in black-and-white mode – it should stay contrast and well-read.